carla-simulator/carla/Docs/tuto_G_texture_streaming.md

 ## Update the texture through the API

 If you havent already, launch the CARLA simulation, either from the command line, or launch the simulation within the Unreal Editor.
-We will use the Python Imaging Library (PIL) to read the texture from disk.
+We will use the Python Imaging Library (PIL) to read the texture from the image file we exported from our image manipulation software.

 ## Connect to the simulator